 The storm is coming.
 Of this we can be sure.

 The intensity of it is yet to be seen, but its certainty is beyond dispute.
 The winds may blow from the west or from some unusual direction but they will blow.
-The rain may pummel the ground, dropping like a hail of stones or it may join the wind and streak sideways but we can be sure the winds will blow.
+The rain may pummel the ground, dropping like a hail of stones or it may join the wind and streak sideways but we can be sure the rains will come.
 The sky may snap with electricity and the earth shake with sound but we can be sure that violence will accompany the storm.
 We may find shelter or we may be caught in transit to weather the storm in the open.
 The storm is coming.

 After the Feast

-When the multitude was fed and sent away to their homes, Jesus told the Disciples to get in a boat and sail to the other side of the sea He climbed a mountain to pray.
+When the multitude was fed and sent away to their homes, Jesus told the Disciples to get in a boat and sail to the other side of the sea while He climbed a mountain to pray.
 They obeyed Him but soon the storm arose and the winds were contrary.
 This went on for some time, their strong fisherman arms swelling and their disciple joints complaining as they rowed against the wind.
 Sometime after 3 in the morning, Jesus came to their aid, walking on the raging sea.
 His superstitious men thought He was a ghost!
 Fear added itself to their inventory of troubles.
 Peter recognizing the form if not the face of Jesus, hailed Him:

 “Lord, if it is You, command me to come to You on the water.”